mattermost/docs/source/process/handbook.rst

 Ownership
 ======
 Own the outcomes of your activity.
 Don't drop the ball.
-When we see a vaccum on something important, we jump in--we never say "it's not my job."
+When we see a vacuum on something important, we jump in--we never say "it's not my job."

 High Impact
 ===========